Gerrymandering in the United States: Negative

 "Negative racial gerrymandering" refers to a process in which district lines are drawn to prevent racial minorities from electing their preferred candidates.

 Between the Reconstruction Era and mid-20th century, white Southern Democrats effectively controlled redistricting throughout the Southern United States.
 In areas where some African-American and other minorities succeeded in registering, some states created districts that were gerrymandered to reduce the voting impact of minorities.
 Minorities were effectively deprived of their franchise into the 1960s.
 With the passage of the Voting Rights Act of 1965 and its subsequent amendments, redistricting to carve maps to intentionally diminish the power of voters who were in a racial or linguistic minority, was prohibited.
 The Voting Rights Act was amended by Congress in the 1980s, Congress to "make states redraw maps if they have a discriminatory effect."
-In July, 2017, San Juan County, Utah was ordered to redraw its county commission and school board election districts again after U.S. District Judge Robert Shelby ruled them unconstitutional.
-It was argued that the voice of Native Americans, who were in the majority, had been suppressed "when they are packed into gerrymandered districts."
-On October 3rd, 2022 the Supreme court heard arguments in Merril v.
+In July, 2017, San Juan County, Utah, was ordered to redraw its county commission and school board election districts again after U.S. District Judge Robert Shelby ruled them unconstitutional.
+The Native Americans, who were in the majority, argued that their voice had been suppressed "when they are packed into gerrymandered districts."
+On October 3, 2022, the Supreme Court heard arguments in Merril v.
 Milligan to conclude whether or not Alabama is obligated to create a second Black-majority congressional district under the Voting rights Act of 1965.
 This is because of packing people of color into the 7th district to then separate the rest of the Black electorate into six white-majority states, diluting their ability to impact elections.